-While it’s true that healthy teeth and gums require regular brushing, flossing, and even visits to your local Fairview dentist, what you eat plays a role too.
+While it’s true that healthy teeth and gums require good oral hygiene, such as regular brushing, flossing, and even visits to your local Fairview dentist, what you eat plays a role too.
 When your diet lacks essential vitamins and minerals, your body is much less equipped to keep oral diseases at bay.

 We know that candy, chocolates and soda are harmful to our teeth, but avoiding these is not enough.
-To make sure we avoid cavities and other dental problems, the best thing is to avoid sweets, or at the very least, eat it in moderation.
+To make sure we prevent cavities and other dental problems, the best thing is to avoid sweets, or at the very least, eat them in moderation.
 But this is easier said than done, given our sweet tooth.
-So, in your pursuit of healthy strong teeth and happy body, what options can you have?
+So, what options can you have in your pursuit of healthy, strong teeth and a happy body?
 Healthy treats made of vegetables, fruit, and lean meats can be equally satisfying as sugary confections without the detriments of affecting your overall wellbeing.

 This guide will walk you through a quick-and-easy list of vitamins and minerals that promote healthier teeth!
 We’ve taken the guesswork out, so you can always choose the right thing to eat.

 Dairy products such as yogurt, cheese, and milk are packed with nutrients that help your body absorb calcium.
-Dairy such as milk has long been known as a fantastic source of calcium, phosphorus, and vitamin D. It contains all 9 essential amino acids that promote muscle growth, making it great for bodybuilders and athletes.
-It is also a great source of riboflavin, which helps maintain good eyesight.
-Calcium is essential for building block for maintaining strong teeth and bones.
+Dairy such as milk has long been known as a fantastic source of calcium, phosphorus, and vitamin D. It contains all nine essential amino acids that promote muscle growth, and is an excellent source of riboflavin, which helps maintain good eyesight.
+Calcium is also an essential building block for maintaining strong teeth and bones.

 Another benefit to milk is the calcium that strengthens tooth enamel and protects your teeth from decay.
-The protein creates casein, a film that also protects your teeth, and milk will wash away some of the acids in your mouth that would have otherwise caused damage.
+The protein creates casein, a film that protects your teeth, and the milk washes away some of the acids in your mouth that would have otherwise caused damage.
 If you’re lactose intolerant, consider low-fat yogurt, cheese, soy or cashew milk as a perfect alternative.
 Calcium from these milk alternatives also helps in promoting strong teeth and bones for long-term dental care.

-Another major benefit of fruits and vegetables is that you can enjoy snacking on healthy alternatives without worrying about the lasting effects like chocolate and candy has on your oral health.
+Another significant benefit of fruits and vegetables is that you can enjoy snacking on healthy alternatives without worrying about the lasting effects of chocolate and candy on your oral health.

 Nuts and lean proteins should also be considered for a healthy diet.
 Lean proteins like fish, poultry, tofu, leafy greens, egg yolks, and beans are stacked with healthy proteins.
 These types of foods are all high in calcium, protein, and phosphorus.
-Phosphorous is an important mineral as it helps in improving the strength of your teeth, and for keeping your jawbone healthy.
+Phosphorous is an important mineral as it helps improve the strength of your teeth and keeps your jawbone healthy.
 Having a balanced pH level also stop the growth of cavity-causing bacteria.
-Eating a balanced diet and brushing twice a day may help to prevent tooth decay and save you time, money, and pain.
+Eating a balanced diet and brushing twice a day may help prevent tooth decay and save you time, money, and pain.

-Something you may not know is that magnesium also helps build strong bones and teeth.
-So if your diet is deficient in magnesium, your body won’t be able to properly absorb calcium, which is critical for strong bone health.
-To build strong bones and teeth, add magnesium-rich foods to your diet, such as nuts, whole grains, rice, corn, wheat, oats, beans and dark leafy green vegetables.
+A fun fact about magnesium is that it helps build strong bones and teeth.
+If your diet is deficient in magnesium, your body won’t be able to properly absorb calcium, which is critical for strong bone health.
+Add magnesium-rich foods to your diet to build strong bones and teeth, such as nuts, whole grains, rice, corn, wheat, oats, beans, and dark leafy green vegetables.

-Fluoride is an essential mineral that strengthens your teeth and bones, helping to prevent tooth decay.
-The reason dentists love fluoride is because it can re-mineralize damaged enamel, making it more resistant to tooth decay.
-Fluoride can be found in dietary staples like carrots, beets, pork, beans, tomato, and spinach, and grapes.
-Although fluoride can be found in many foods, it is recommended to keep your teeth strong by drinking water and using fluoride toothpaste and mouthwash.
+Fluoride is an essential mineral that strengthens your teeth and bones and helps to prevent tooth decay.
+The reason dentists love fluoride because it can re-mineralize damaged enamel, making it more resistant to tooth decay.
+Fluoride can be found in dietary staples like carrots, beets, pork, beans, tomato, spinach, and grapes.
+Although fluoride can be found in many foods, keeping your teeth strong by drinking water and using fluoride toothpaste and mouthwash is recommended.

 If you’re looking for a great way to boost your oral health, keep your gums healthy, look no further than vitamin A. Vitamin A helps keep your saliva flowing, which naturally cleans teeth of acids and prevents dry mouth.
 It’s also involved in the production of mucous in the mouth that coats cheeks and gums, making them less susceptible to infection.
 Some great sources of vitamin A are collard greens, carrots, eggs, sweet potatoes and fish.